darkomike/one-for-all/USAGE.md

 # Device and Battery API Usage

-This document explains how to use the Device and Battery APIs provided by the `one_for_all` Flutter plugin.
+This document explains how to use the Device and Battery APIs provided by the `one_for_all_platform` Flutter plugin.

 ## Getting Started